The List

 6 Aug 2026 - 31 Aug 2026

-Sadiq Ali Company produced by Turtle Key Arts Two timelines collide in this bold fusion of dance and circus, offering a fresh perspective on HIV.
+Sadiq Ali Company Two timelines collide in this bold fusion of dance and circus, offering a fresh perspective on HIV.
 When Grace receives a diagnosis, she is transported back to the 80s alongside Michael, a gay man navigating a very different reality.
 Their journeys unfold through striking choreography, Chinese pole and aerial artistry.
 Sadiq Ali Company, makers of five-star, award-winning The Chosen Haram, return to the Fringe with their new show Tell Me, part of the Made in Scotland showcase.
 'Stunning, soulful, a total triumph' \*\*\*\*\* (PinkPrinceTheatre.com).
 'Poignant tale of sex, revelry and glistening abs' \*\*\*\* (Guardian).
 MadeInScotlandShowcase.com.
 Contains distressing or potentially triggering themes, Nudity, Scenes of a sexual nature, Strobe lighting, More information Mild nudity - upper body only.
 Age category: 14+

 I Am Johnny